Board of Directors

 Approach to the Composition of the Board of Directors

-As of June 27, 2024, the Board of Directors consists of 11 directors, of whom four, or at least one-third, are independent external directors, and four Audit & Supervisory Board members*.
+As of June 26, 2025, the Board of Directors consists of 11 directors, of whom five, or at least one-third, are independent external directors, and four Audit & Supervisory Board members*.

 The Company selects persons of excellent character and insight who have the professional expertise, extensive business and management experience necessary to maintain the Company’s sustainable growth as officer candidates, with gender and nationality diversity taken into consideration.
 In addition, in regard to independent external directors and independent outside corporate auditors, the Company invites the number necessary for the sustainable growth of the Company, with a minimum of two independent external directors and a number of independent outside corporate auditors that is greater than or equal to half of the total number of corporate auditors.
 Furthermore, all outside officers shall meet the judgment standards for independence.